Kyle Tucker Player Props: Astros vs. Cardinals

 Kyle Tucker At The Plate

-- Among the qualifying hitters, he ranks 47th in batting average, while his on-base percentage ranks 35th and he is 70th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 40th, his on-base percentage ranks 32nd, and he is 63rd in the league in slugging.

-- Tucker is batting .222 with one homer during his last outings and is on a four-game hitting streak.
+- Tucker is batting .350 with one homer during his last outings and is riding a five-game hitting streak.

-- In 30 games this year (39%), Tucker has picked up an RBI, and in 11 of those games (14.3%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Tucker has picked up an RBI in 39.7% of his games this season, with two or more RBI in 14.1% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in 29 of 77 games this year, and more than once 6 times.
+- He has scored in 30 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.